leanprover-community/duper/README.md

     - The total number of generated clauses
     - The set of unit clauses in the active set (i.e. the set of fully processed clauses that can be expressed as equalities or inequalities)
     - Information about types that have been identified in the problem and whether they are provably inhabited by typeclass reasoning, provably nonempty from assumptions given to duper, or potentially uninhabited
 - Using `set_option trace.duper.timeout.debug.fullActiveSet true` will cause Duper to print the full active set (i.e. all clauses that Duper has fully processed, not just those that can be expressed with a single equality or inequality).
-Note that for some problems, enabling this option can cause VSCode to crash (because it struggles to handle the amount of trace output).
+Note that for some problems, enabling this option can cause VS Code to crash (because it struggles to handle the amount of trace output).
 - Using `set_option trace.duper.timeout.debug.fullPassiveSet true` will cause Duper to print the full passive set (i.e. all clauses that Duper has proven but not yet fully processed).
-Note that for some problems, enabling this option can cause VSCode to crash (because it struggles to handle the amount of trace output).
+Note that for some problems, enabling this option can cause VS Code to crash (because it struggles to handle the amount of trace output).

 If Duper saturates, meaning Duper fully processed all clauses and was unable to generate more, then `set_option trace.duper.saturate.debug true` will cause Duper to print:
 - The final active set (i.e. all clauses that Duper generated and fully processed)